Qubinode/qubinode-installer/README.md

 # Qubinode Installer
-Qubinode is a single baremetal node OpenShift cluster powered by Red Hat’s suite of hybrid cloud technologies.
+Qubinode is for users wanting to stand up an RHEL based lab environment running on KVM.

 ## Motivation
-Qubinode is for users wanting to stand up an RHEL based lab environment running on KVM.
 The primary focus of this project is deploy as close as possible a production type OpenShift cluster on a single bare metal node.

 ## What is OpenShift?